-State legislative action is required to enable this form of ownership and interconnection to the power grid, and it is not yet permitted in NM.
-A strong effort was mounted in the 2020 legislative session (House Bill 9), but failed on the House floor.
-Nevertheless, a Working Group was established by Senate Memorial 63 in that session, “Requesting the New Mexico legislative council to arrange for a third-party facilitator to convene a working group to review statewide community solar initiatives and develop recommendations for implementation of those initiatives.”
-This working group is active as of September 2020.
+State legislative action enabling this form of ownership and interconnection to the power grid was taken by the NM legislature in the 2021 session and signed by Governor Lujan Grisham.
+The legislation was largely based on the results of a Working Group established by Senate Memorial 63 in the 2020 session, “Requesting the New Mexico legislative council to arrange for a third-party facilitator to convene a working group to review statewide community solar initiatives and develop recommendations for implementation of those initiatives.”

-In addition, a Tribal Community Solar Task Force as a voluntary subgroup of the larger working group works to discuss community solar as it applies to Tribes’ needs and concerns.
-The goal of the Task Force is to collectively gather Tribal input for the working group and to develop an outline of the bill that can be presented to legislators for review and endorsement during interim committee hearings.
+A Tribal Community Solar Task Force served as a voluntary subgroup of the larger working group to discuss community solar as it applies to Tribes’ needs and concerns.
+The goal of the Task Force was to collectively gather Tribal input for the working group and to develop an outline of the bill to be presented to legislators for review and endorsement during interim committee hearings.

-Further efforts are expected in subsequent sessions (see Advocacy, below), and advocates are optimistic that community solar can be brought to NM soon.
+The NM Public Regulatory Commission will conduct a rule-making proceeding for the implementation of the program, likely to last through the end of 2021 and into 2022.
 The Coalition of Sustainable NM Communities provides this Community Solar overview and FAQ, and Vote Solar this Jobs and Economic Impact analysis, from the 2020 campaign.

 The Tribal Energy Preference of the Energy Policy Act of 2005 specifies a tribal preference for federal agency procurement of energy supplies.
 However, a 2017 General Accountability Office review found that the three primary federal agencies with authority to enter into energy contracts with tribes – the General Services Administration and the Departments of Defense and Energy – have not used the tribal preference since it was established.
 Obstacles include proximity of generation resources to the end-use site, and availability of adequate transmission line capacity, and conflicting requirements to purchase energy from the lowest-cost or local utility provider in some jurisdictions.
 Nevertheless, this preference could be useful as part of a well-developed strategy.